okta/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 ### New SAML 2.0 App Integrations

 New SAML 2.0 app integrations automatically use SHA256 certificates.
-To upgrade a new SAML 2.0 app, upload the SHA256 certificate to the ISV as instructed.
+As instructed, upload the SHA256 certificate to the ISV.

 ### Existing SAML 2.0 App Integrations